bernardodiasc/bernardodiasc.github.io/src/content/posts/2026-02-19-back-from-the-future-with-ai.md

   <img alt="Back from the future, with AI" src="/content/posts/2026-02-19-back-from-the-future-with-ai/ChatGPT-Image-Feb-19-2026-10_51_05-PM.png" />
 </figure>

 It's been a while.
-Almost seven years since the last post here.
+Almost eight years since the last post here.
 Life happened, priorities shifted, and this little corner of the internet sat quietly collecting dust.
 But today, something changed.

 ## The migration